mui/toolpad/examples/auth-google/README.md

 Example showcasing how to set up Google authentication in a Toolpad app.
 [The docs](https://mui.com/toolpad/concepts/authentication/).

+To use this example, you need to set the environment variables shown in [env.example](env.example).
+To get those values, please:

+- Follow [this section](https://mui.com/toolpad/concepts/authentication/#authentication-secret) on how to create an authentication secret.
-To use this example, you need to set up your own Google OAuth client ID.
-You can do that by following [these instructions](https://mui.com/toolpad/concepts/authentication/#google).
+- Set up your own Google OAuth client ID by following [these instructions](https://mui.com/toolpad/concepts/authentication/#google).

 <a target="_blank">
   <img src="https://mui.com/static/toolpad/marketing/auth-google.png" alt="Google Authentication" style="aspect-ratio: 131/88;" width="524">